History of Maxwell's equations

 In 1873, Maxwell published A Treatise on Electricity and Magnetism as a summary of his work on electromagnetism.
 In summary, Maxwell's equations successfully unified theories of light and electromagnetism, which is one of the great unifications in physics.

+Maxwell built a simple flywheel model of electromagnetism, and Boltzmann built an elaborate mechanical model ("Bicykel") based on Maxwell's flywheel model, which he used for lecture demonstrations.
+Figures are at the end of Boltzmann's 1891 book.

-Later, Oliver Heaviside studied Maxwell's A Treatise on Electricity and Magnetism and employed vector calculus to synthesize Maxwell's over 20 equations into the 4 recognizable ones which modern physicists use.
+Later, Oliver Heaviside studied Maxwell's A Treatise on Electricity and Magnetism and employed vector calculus to synthesize Maxwell's over 20 equations into the four recognizable ones which modern physicists use.
 Maxwell's equations also inspired Albert Einstein in developing the theory of special relativity.

 The experimental proof of Maxwell's equations was demonstrated by Heinrich Hertz in a series of experiments in the 1890s.

 After that, Maxwell's equations were fully accepted by scientists.

 Relationships among electricity, magnetism, and the speed of light

 The relationships amongst electricity, magnetism, and the speed of light can be summarized by the modern equation:

 The left-hand side is the speed of light and the right-hand side is a quantity related to the constants that appear in the equations governing electricity and magnetism.
 Although the right-hand side has units of velocity, it can be inferred from measurements of electric and magnetic forces, which involve no physical velocities.
 Therefore, establishing this relationship provided convincing evidence that light is an electromagnetic phenomenon.

 The discovery of this relationship started in 1855, when Wilhelm Eduard Weber and Rudolf Kohlrausch determined that there was a quantity related to electricity and magnetism, "the ratio of the absolute electromagnetic unit of charge to the absolute electrostatic unit of charge" (in modern language, the value $1/\sqrt{\mu_0 \varepsilon_0}$), and determined that it should have units of velocity.
 They then measured this ratio by an experiment which involved charging and discharging a Leyden jar and measuring the magnetic force from the discharge current, and found a value 3.107×10^8 m/s, remarkably close to the speed of light, which had recently been measured at 3.14×10^8 m/s by Hippolyte Fizeau in 1848 and at 2.98×10^8 m/s by Léon Foucault in 1850.
 However, Weber and Kohlrausch did not make the connection to the speed of light.
 Towards the end of 1861 while working on Part III of his paper On Physical Lines of Force, Maxwell travelled from Scotland to London and looked up Weber and Kohlrausch's results.
 He converted them into a format which was compatible with his own writings, and in doing so he established the connection to the speed of light and concluded that light is a form of electromagnetic radiation.